-Thanks to Julia for suggesting Daniel as our Baby Name of the Day.
+Thanks to Julia for suggesting our Baby Name of the Day.

-The Old Testament Daniel had quite the exciting life.
+The Old Testament Daniel led quite the exciting life.

-First, his background.
-It’s said that he was a Jewish noble, handsome and smart, taken to live and be educated at the king’s court in Babylon while still a young man.
-Daniel manages to interpret the dreams of the Babylonian king when all his other advisers fail.
-It’s a win for Daniel – and for his god, too.
+It’s said that he was a Jewish noble, handsome and smart, sent to be educated at the king’s court in Babylon while still a young man.
+He interpreted the king’s dreams when all the royal advisers fail.

-The phrase “the writing on the wall,” comes from one of his famous stories.
-King Belshazzar holds a feast, where he blasphemously drinks from a sacred vessel.
+The phrase “the writing on the wall,” comes from one of the legends about his time at court.
+King Belshazzar held a feast, where he blasphemously drank from a sacred vessel.
 A mysterious message appears on the wall.
-No one can translate it, until Daniel is summoned and explains that Belshazzar will lose his kingdom, and, indeed, the king doesn’t live through the night.
+No one can translate it, until Daniel is summoned and explains that Belshazzar will lose his kingdom.
+The king doesn’t live through the night.
 Daniel, however, retains his place at court and advances.

 Then there’s the lion’s den.

 King Darius decreed that for 30 days, no one could pray to a god other than the king.
 Pious Daniel prays anyway, knowing he risked death.
-Despite Daniel’s status, when he was found out, the king acted.
-He tossed Daniel into a den full of hungry lions, a recipe for certain death.
-But God seals their mouths, and they’re as tame as kittens.
-After what I’d guess was a sleepless night for Daniel, he’s unscathed.
-Darius takes it as a sign and releases Daniel.
-He feeds Daniel’s accusers to the ravenous beasts instead, and they are not so fortunate.
+The king found out, and tossed him into a den full of hungry lions – a death sentence.
+Except God intervened, making the ferocious cats as tame as kittens.
+The next morning, Daniel emerges unscathed.

 As with many a Biblical name, the -el refers to God, so Daniel means “God is my judge.”

 The lion’s den remained a popular tale over the centuries, and it helped keep Daniel popular throughout Europe.